jaysoo/hackday-onboarding/README.md

 Running
 -------

-You can start the server using the `grunt` command.
+You can start the server using the `grunt --force` command.

 Todo page: [http://localhost:9001/app/](http://localhost:9001/app/)